 ZIGGURAT_OPENMP is available in a C version and a C++ version and a FORTRAN90 version.

-POISSON_OPENMP, a C++ program which computes an approximate solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and OpenMP to carry out the Jacobi iteration in parallel.
+POISSON_OPENMP, a C++ code which computes an approximate solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and OpenMP to carry out the Jacobi iteration in parallel.

 PRIME_OPENMP, a C++ code which counts the number of primes between 1 and N, using OpenMP for parallel execution.

 QUAD_OPENMP, a C++ code which approximates an integral using a quadrature rule, and carries out the computation in parallel using OpenMP.

 RANDOM_OPENMP, a C++ code which illustrates how a parallel program using OpenMP can generate multiple distinct streams of random numbers.

 SATISFY_OPENMP, a C++ code which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfy problem, using OpenMP for parallel execution.